Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Flesh Golem.md

     \ to do so until it is destroyed or regains all its hit points.\n\nThe golem's\
     \ creator, if within 60 feet of the berserk golem, can try to calm it by speaking\
     \ firmly and persuasively.
 The golem must be able to hear its creator, who must\
-    \ take an action to make a DC 15 Charisma (Persuasion) check.
-If the check succeeds,\
+    \ take an action to make a DC 15 Charisma ([[/5.
+Mechanics/Rules/Skills.md#Persuasion|Persuasion]])\
-    \ the golem ceases being berserk.
-If it takes damage while still at 40 hit points\
+    \ check.
+If the check succeeds, the golem ceases being berserk.
+If it takes damage\
-    \ or fewer, the golem might go berserk again."
+    \ while still at 40 hit points or fewer, the golem might go berserk again."
   "name": "Berserk"
 - "desc": "If the golem takes fire damage, it has disadvantage on attack rolls and\
     \ ability checks until the end of its next turn."